 The entities within the Group determine the functional currency based on economic substance of underlying circumstances relevant to each entity within the Group.
-The Parent Company's functional currency is the US Dollar.
+The determination of functional currency was based on the primary economic environment in which each of the entities generates and expends cash.
+The Parent Company and LOGPOCOR's functional currency is the US Dollar.
 The functional currency of OMWI and OLC is Philippine Peso.

-As of December 31, 2013 and 2012, the Group's cumulative translation adjustment amounted to \$0.02 million and (\$0.01) milion, respectively.
+As of December 31, 2014 and 2013, the Group's cumulative translation adjustment amounted to (\$0.04) million and \$0.02 million, respectively.